Adaphath/kirby-column-settings/README.md

-# Seperate settings on columns (with Kirby Blocks)
+# Separate settings on columns (with Kirby Blocks)

 With the current layout- and blocks-system it is not possible to get seperate settings per column and maintaining an okay workflow in the panel.